fm5z/apidae-api-php/README.md

 ##### Metadata Errors

-The JSON used for metadata editing is complex and come with his own Exception `Sitra\ApiClient\Exception\InvalidMetadataFormatException`.
+The JSON used for metadata editing is complex and come with his own Exception `Apidae\ApiClient\Exception\InvalidMetadataFormatException`.

 ## API methods